-- 4. The authorizer shall be responsible for collecting, analyzing, and reporting to the state board all state-required assessment and achievement data for each public charter school it oversees. - 4 (e) Annual student achievement performance targets shall be set, in accordance 5 with the state accountability system, by each public charter school in 6 conjunction with its authorizer, and those measures shall be designed to help 7 each school meet applicable federal, state, and authorizer goals. - 8 (f) The charter contract shall be signed by the chair of the governing board of the 9 authorizer and the chair of the board of directors of the public charter school.
-10 An approved charter application shall serve as a charter contract for the public 11 charter school. - (g) No public charter school may commence operations without a charter contract executed according to this section and approved in an open meeting of the governing board of the authorizer. - 15 (2) Within five (5) days after entering into a charter contract, a copy of the executed 16 contract shall be submitted by the authorizer to the commissioner of education. - 17 (3) For the purposes of local and state funding, a public charter school shall serve as a18 school of the district of location. - 19 (4) For the purposes of federal funding, a public charter school shall serve as a local20 education agency. - (5) All students enrolled in a public charter school shall be included in the average daily attendance calculation under KRS 157.360 and the aggregate and average daily attendance of transported pupils calculation under KRS 157.370 of the district of location in the same manner as any other public schools in the district and shall be reported by the public charter schools to the school district and state Department of Education for purposes of calculating the state and local share of funding for each public charter school.
+4. The authorizer shall be e responsible e for collecting, analyzing, and reporting to the stat e board all state-required assessment and achievement data for each ch public chart er school it overs ees.

+- (e) Annual student achievement performance targets shall be set, in accordance with the state accountability system, by each public charter school in conjunction with its authorizer, and those measures shall be designed to help each school meet applicable federal, state, and authorizer goals. - (f) The charter contract shall be signed by the chair of the governing board of the authorizer and the chair of the board of directors of the public charter school.
+An approved charter application shall serve as a charter contract for the public charter school. - (g) No public charter school may commence operations without a charter contract executed according to this section and approved in an open meeting of the governing board of the authorizer. - 15 (2) Within five (5) days after entering into a charter contract, a copy of the executed contract shall be submitted by the authorizer to the commissioner of education. - 17 (3) For the purposes of local and state funding, a public charter school shall serve as a school of the district of location. - 19 (4) For the purposes of federal funding, a public charter school shall serve as a local education agency. - 21 (5) All students enrolled in a public charter school shall be included in the average 22 daily attendance calculation under KRS 157.360 and the aggregate and average 23 daily attendance of transported pupils calculation under KRS 157.370 of the district 24 of location in the same manner as any other public schools in the district and shall 25 be reported by the public charter schools to the school district and state Department 26 of Education for purposes of calculating the state and local share of funding for 27 each public charter school.